joergschultzelutter/aprs-emergency-detector/README.md

 - ```configfile``` is the program's configuration file (containing your lat/lon coordinates et al)
 - ```messenger-config-file``` and ```sms-messenger-config-file``` represent the [Apprise messenger configuration]([Apprise](https://github.com/caronc/apprise/) files.
 Although both settings are listed as optional, you need to specify at least one of these two messenger configuration files - or the program will exit.
 - ```generate-test-message``` is a boolean switch.
 If specified, the program will not connect to APRS-IS but is simply going to generate a single test message which is then broadcasted by the two Apprise messenger files (whereas specified).
 Once broadcasted, the program will self-terminate.
 - ```ttl``` specifies the time-to-live for the message buffer (unit of measure: minutes).
-If we receive a matching position report from a call sign and neither lat/lon/course/speed/category have changed, then we will ignore that position report and NOT broadcast an Apprise message to the user
+If we receive a matching position report from a call sign and lat/lon/course/speed/category have NOT changed, then we will ignore that position report and NOT broadcast an Apprise message to the user

 ## Known issues and constraints

-- As mentioned earlier, 'short' messages are APRS compliant and therefore limited in length to 67 characters.
-Due to that constraint, 'short' messages will limit its position information to Maidenhead grid info and is going to omit any distance-related information that is in imperial units (sorry, but I am a metric system guy😄)
+- As mentioned earlier, 'short' messages are generated in an APRS compliant format and therefore limited in length to 67 characters.
+Due to that constraint, 'short' messages will limit its position information to Maidenhead grid info and is going to omit any distance-related information that is in imperial units (sorry, but I am a metric system guy 😄)
 - Unfortunately, APRS-IS does not offer filter settings which allow the program to filter on e.g. Mic-E messages and/or message types.
 The program does use a filter based on position reports - but everything else is filtered on the fly, meaning that unless you limit the range (see ```aed_range_limit```), the program has to digest a lot of messages, thus resulting in potential CPU load spikes.